 INCOMING!
 The following five awful pests will seek to utterly destroy both your garden and spirit this summer.
 How can you fight back against a voracious army that numbers in the tens of thousands?
-By reading this post and doing what I say.
+By reading this post and taking the advice tips from my friends at Orkin Termite Control Services.

 Bad Bug #1 — Japanese beetle (above)